Riiid-Team/AI-Learning/README.md

 ## Background

 ### About Riiid Labs
-> “Riiid Labs, an AI solutions provider delivering creative disruption to the education market, empowers global education players to rethink traditional ways of learning leveraging AI.
+“Riiid Labs, an AI solutions provider delivering creative disruption to the education market, empowers global education players to rethink traditional ways of learning leveraging AI.
 With a strong belief in equal opportunity in education, Riiid launched an AI tutor based on deep-learning algorithms in 2017 that attracted more than one million South Korean students.
-This year, the company released EdNet, the world’s largest open database for AI education containing more than 100 million student interactions.” [source](https://www.kaggle.com/c/riiid-test-answer-prediction/overview)
+This year, the company released EdNet, the world’s largest open database for AI education containing more than 100 million student interactions.”
+[Source](https://www.kaggle.com/c/riiid-test-answer-prediction/overview)

 ### TOEIC (Test of English for International Communication)
 Our project focuses on improving Riiid's web/mobile platform that prepares student for the TOEIC.

-The TOEIC Listening & Reading test is an objective test that features 200 questions with a two hour time limit.Listening (approximately 45 minutes, 100 questions) and Reading (75 minutes, 100 questions). [source](https://www.iibc-global.org/english/toeic/test/lr/about/format.html)
+The TOEIC Listening & Reading test is an objective test that features 200 questions with a two hour time limit.
+Listening (approximately 45 minutes, 100 questions) and Reading (75 minutes, 100 questions).
+[Source](https://www.iibc-global.org/english/toeic/test/lr/about/format.html)

 ### Riiid's Platform
 “Santa TOEIC is the AI-based web/mobile learning platform for the TOEIC.
-AI tutor provides a one-on-one curriculum, effectively increasing scores based on the essential questions and lectures for each user.” [source](https://www.riiid.co/en/product)
+AI tutor provides a one-on-one curriculum, effectively increasing scores based on the essential questions and lectures for each user.”
+[Source](https://www.riiid.co/en/product)

 </details>